 Instead of leaving your car sitting in the street, with expenses piling up, you can simply hand over the keys if you’re jetting off on holiday or have no need to use it for a few days.
 To ensure the kids aren’t racking up the kilometres and leaving you out of pocket though, a deal could be arranged so they have a set dollar amount per month or per km to use.
 Or alternatively, you could simply ask them to refill the tank after each use of the vehicle.

-Time with your grandkids is always valuable and looking after the little ones can help to save your children a bucket load, especially with the increasing costs of childcare.
-There are bonuses on both sides with the kids’ well earned cash going straight into the savings, while you get the enjoyment of hanging out with the grandchildren and building relationships.
+Time with your grandkids is always valuable and looking after the little ones can help save your children a bucket load, especially with the increasing costs of childcare.
+There are bonuses on both sides with the kids’ well-earned cash going straight into the savings, while you get the enjoyment of hanging out with the grandchildren and building relationships.
 Not only that, there is generally trust between you and your grandkids built already, making babysitting duties that much easier.

 While for most Baby Boomers the thought of living at home with their parents into their 20s and 30s was very much frowned upon with teens quick to set up their own homes with friends or a partner back in the day, things have taken a drastic turn since then.
 Inviting your kids back under the same roof may seem like an odd idea but nowadays it is perfectly normal with data revealing that young adults are choosing to live with their parents for longer than ever.

-Meanwhile, children are also only able to be classified as a dependent if they are unmarried, so as soon as vows are exchanged they will have to be removed.
 Although this assistance isn’t as long-lasting as other options, it will still help the kids with their finances, and it’s a win-win situation really with parents having the peace of mind that the children are protected.